carlonicolo/introsde-2015-assignment-2/README.md

 ```

 ## How to run
-In this project is used ant, then for execute the project and in this way connect to the partner server or my own server is necessary to perform this ant command:
+In this project is used ant, then for executing the project is necessary to perform this ant command:
 ```
 ant execute.client
 ```
 to execute the client on the server partner.
 As result will be created two log files:
 * **client-server-json.log**;
 * **client-server-xml.log**;